Most people have never heard of Guyana. The ones who have gone rarely forget it.

 Nestled within the lush Iwokrama Rainforest, Atta Rainforest Lodge and its tree-top canopy walkway offer an immersive rainforest experience.

-A short 15-minute walk through a forest trail leads to the Iwokrama Canopy Walkway—a network of suspension bridges.
-The adventurous walkway and its decks are up to 30 meters high and 154 meters long.
+A short 15-minute walk through a forest trail leads to the Iwokrama Canopy Walkway – a network of suspension bridges.
 This elevated path offers intimate views of the mid and upper canopy, providing a non-intrusive space for wildlife observation.
-It’s a birdwatcher’s paradise and a unique chance to see Toucans and birds of prey.

 Nestled at the heart of Rewa village, the Rewa Eco-Lodge stands as a testament to the harmonious coexistence of the Macushi, Patamona, Wapashana, and Waiwai tribes.
 Home to approximately 361 villagers, this Amerindian community thrives at the confluence of the Rewa and Rupununi Rivers.

 In 2005, Rewa shifted to conservation, creating the Rewa Eco-Lodge with support from Conservation International.
-Rooted in a “self-help” ethos, the community united to build projects for collective good, showcasing Rewa’s commitment to sustainability.
+Rooted in a “self-help” ethos, the community united to build projects for the collective good, showcasing Rewa’s commitment to sustainability.

 Amerindian Village Walk

-Observe the Arapaima in Oxbow Lake
+Observe the Victoria Amazonica in Oxbow Lake

 What makes this place so charming is this wooden deck extending over the pond, offering intimate views of the Victoria Amazonica, Guyana’s largest waterlily.
 Witness the blossoming of white flowers on the first night, gradually transitioning to pink and adopting a male flower form by the third night.

+Once at the top, you’ll be blessed with one of the most epic views of your whole Guyana trip.
 As far as the eye reaches, you’ll see nothing but rainforest, the Rupununi River, and the far-off Kanuku Mountains.
-It was there at the top that I understood what it meant to be in a country with 80% virgin rainforest.
+It was there at the top that I understood what 80% virgin rainforest actually means.

 The view goes all out with a crazy 200m drop, showing off untouched forests toward Iwokrama Mountain and Makarapan Mountain.
-Makarapan is the oldest mountain in South America if not the world clocking in at an amazing two thousand million years old!
+Makarapan is the oldest mountain in South America if not the world, clocking in at an amazing two thousand million years old!

 Pro Tip: Pack your binoculars to spot birds and maybe trees surrounded by hundreds of butterflies!